 Water use data was utilised in conjunction with inspection and previous audit data for Penshurst and Cudgee for the characterising of site specific dwelling and commercial / business (where possible) wastewater generation.
 The option design / development process has been based on an assumed minimum four bedroom dwelling on each property, based on typical contemporary dwelling size and capturing future design flows once properties are developed.

 For properties connected to a reticulated sewer (effluent / gravity / pressure) and design flow of 500 L/day has been assumed based on previous design numbers adopted by water utilises (Yarra Valley Water, Barwon Water).
 This design flow is comparable to YVW's assumed 516 L/day for sewer design and equates to an average occupancy of ~3 equivalent persons, which is sufficiently conservative for towns such as Penshurst and Cudgee.
+In addition, sensitivity testing was undertaken using the 'actual' wastewater flow based on existing water use data (refer Section 2.2) which equated to ~300 - 350L/day.
+Therefore 350L/day was also tested for sizing of potential local cluster reuse systems and constructed wetlands.

 Cluster / precinct scale wastewater management systems were sized based on the total number of potential properties that could be connected, based on drainage direction and elevation (whilst considering shallow rock depth).
 These cluster / precinct catchments are summarised in Section 5.1 (for Penshurst SP1 and 2) and involved calculations of the relative receiving capacity (hydraulic / nutrient loading) for each subcatchment utilising MEDLI.
+Precinct specific calculations (including water balance analysis) was also undertaken to determine potential sizing and number of RhizopodTM units.
+This is a proprietary system which aims to maximise evapotranspiration and recirculate effluent to minimise discharge of treated effluent, depending on sizing and number of units installed.
+As use of more natural and passive systems were discussed by the community, these were taken forward for consideration as part of cluster reuse systems for both towns.